top of page

 Cilantro to garnish

-When the meat is tender, add the daikon and simmer for 10 minutes. take off the heat.
-At this stage you can take out the scallions and whole spices, but I leave them in.
+When the meat is tender, add the daikon and simmer for 10 minutes.
+Take off the heat.
+At this stage, you can take out the scallions and whole spices, but I leave them in.

-To serve, heat the stew till boiling, serve in a deep bowl topped with the cilantro garnish.
+To serve, heat the stew till boiling, and serve in a deep bowl topped with the cilantro garnish.

 • Facebook